 Money in New York

-You can bring money to New York but it is just as easy to take out cash in New York. $1 is approximately A$1.40 (updated in April 2019).
+You can bring money to New York but it is just as easy to take out cash in New York. $1 is approximately A$1.42 (updated in July 2019).
 Banknotes of $1, $5, $10, $20, $50 are common.
 Notes of $100 are not eagerly accepted.
 The notes look so similar that tourists often confuse them.
 Common coins are: quarter (25 cents), dime (10 cents) nickel (5 cents) and penny (1 cent).
 Credit cards are accepted everywhere.
 In New York (and in the rest of the US) people that use credit cards are more common than those that use cash.
 In many ways it is comparable to using a debit card.
 If your debit card carries a MasterCard/Maestro/Cirrus or Visa/Plus or other similar logos, they will work at ATM’s and you can pay more and more with them in stores and restaurants as well.
 Do check with your bank.
 For most credit cards you do not pay a fee every time you use the credit card.
 So you can order a cup of coffee without a problem.
 I do not advise to travel to New York without a credit card.
 Withdrawing cash from an ATM machine might cost you an extra fee ($1 to $3).
 Note that you might have to authorise your cards before you travel.
 Australian bank passes might not be authorised for use in the world, so check with your bank if you are unsure.

 Bringing money to New York

 Firstly, consider how much cash you will need for your first few hours in New York.
 When you arrive, you may want to take a taxi in to the city.
 This can cost between $75 and $115.
 It is unnecessary, and often costly, to exchange Australian dollars for U.S. dollars at your bank in Australia.
 Exchange about A$180 (about $130) if you don’t need more right away.
 It’s always handy to have some cash on you.